jagans94/django-blog/README.md

 # django-blog

-Simple django-cms app for managing articles and users.
+Created a simple django-based web app for purposes of self-review.